How to write a business case

 In this example, there are 2 options (other than do nothing) which have been examined.
 Each option is summarized and the reason why option 3 is the preferred option has been stated.

-Just as we saw in the previous example, the business case contains 2 timescales – the project timescales and the benefits realisation timescales.
+Just as we saw in the previous example, the business case contains 2 timescales – the project timescales (i.e. the time it will take to complete the project) and the benefits realization timescales (i.e. the time over which benefits are expected to be realized).

-Again, there are 2 costs – project costs and the ongoing operational costs over the benefits realisation timescale.
+Again, there are 2 costs – project costs and the ongoing operational costs over the benefits realization timescale.
+When the decision is taken whether to invest in this project, the total costs (i.e. project costs and ongoing operational costs) are weighed against the expected benefits over the same time period.

-One major risk has been identified in this example, but on your project, there could be lots of risks.
+One major risk has been identified in this example, but on your project, there could be many risks.

 Who approves a business case?